-There is no classified heritage sites in the Municipal area and no significant natural resources such as fenced wetlands.
-A proper database must however be obtain from the Biodiversity section of the Environmental department to substantiate the issue of the classification of wetlands in the area.
+There are no classified heritage sites in the Municipal area and no significant natural resources such as fenced wetlands.
+A proper database must however be obtained from the biodiversity section of the Environmental department to substantiate the issue of the classification of wetlands in the area.